Crowned eagle: Primate

 The crowned eagle occupies a unique niche, as it is the only bird in which primates are the most commonly taken prey at the species level.
 While at least a dozen other accipitrids opportunistically hunt small or young monkeys, only the harpy eagle and, possibly, crested eagle of the neotropics have diets where primates may locally outnumber other prey.
 However, New World monkeys are generally smaller and less formidable than Old World monkeys.
 Also, both other eagles may prefer different prey where available: harpy eagles primarily take sloths, which can be as heavy as a colobus or mangabey but are much slower and less able to defend themselves, while crested eagles take a variety of tropical birds and arboreal mammals.
-Other large eagles have been confirmed to hunt adult Old World monkeys, including martial eagles, Verreaux's eagles, mountain hawk-eaglesFam, S. D., & Nijman, V. (2011).
-"Spizaetus hawk-eagles as predators of arboreal colobines".
-Primates, 52(2), 105–110. and Philippine eagles, whose generic scientific name and old common was even the monkey-eating eagle, but all are believed to rely on non-primate prey for the majority of their diet.
+Other large eagles have been confirmed to hunt adult Old World monkeys, including martial eagles, Verreaux's eagles, mountain hawk-eagles and Philippine eagles, whose generic scientific name and old common was even the monkey-eating eagle, but all are believed to rely on non-primate prey for the majority of their diet.